TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Experimental Evaluation

-\textbf{Blackbox robustness evaluation.} Under the \underline{blackbox} attack setting, we assume the attacker has no knowledge about the target ensemble model, including the model architecture and parameters.
-In this case, the attacker is only able to craft adversarial examples based on several surrogate models and transfer them to the target victim ensemble model.
-We follow the same blackbox transfer attack setting as mentioned in \cite{yang2020dverge}: We choose three \textit{Vanilla ensembles} consisting of $3, 5, 8$ base models, which are trained with standard Ensemble Cross-Entropy (ECE) loss, as our surrogate models.
-We apply $50$-steps PGD attack with three random starts and two different loss functions (CrossEntropy and CW loss) on each surrogate model to generate adversarial attacks (i.e. for each instance we will have 18 attack attempts).
+\textbf{Blackbox robustness evaluation.} We also conduct blackbox robustness analysis in our evaluation since recent studies have shown that robust models which obfuscate gradients could still be fragile under blackbox attacks~\cite{athalye2018obfuscated}.
+In the \underline{blackbox} attack setting, we assume the attacker has no knowledge about the target ensemble, including the model architecture and parameters.
+In this case, the attacker is only able to craft adversarial examples based on several surrogate models and transfer them to the target victim ensemble.
+We follow the same blackbox attack evaluation setting in \cite{yang2020dverge}: We choose three {ensembles} consisting of $3, 5, 8$ base models which are trained with standard Ensemble Cross-Entropy (ECE) loss as our surrogate models.
+We apply $50$-steps PGD attack with three random starts and two different loss functions (CrossEntropy and CW loss) on each surrogate model to generate adversarial instances (i.e. for each instance we will have 18 attack attempts).
 For each instance, among these attack attempts, as long as there is one that can successfully attack the victim model, we will count it as a successful attack.
-In this case, we report the \emph{Robust Accuracy}, defined as the number of unsuccessful attack attempts divided by the number of all attack attempts, as our \textbf{evaluation metric} for the blackbox setting.
+In this case, we use \emph{Robust Accuracy} as our \textbf{evaluation metric}, defined as the number of unsuccessful attack attempts divided by the number of all attacks.
+We also consider additional three strong blackbox attacks targeting on reducing transferability ($i.e.$, ILA~\cite{huang2019enhancing}, DI2-SGSM~\cite{xie2019improving}, IRA~\cite{wang2020unified}) in \Cref{adx:other-strong-attacks}, which leads to similar observations.